History of Jamaica in Timeline

 2005: Marlon James published John Crow's Devil

-2005: Opposition Leader calls for merger of the JDF and JCF
+2005: Opposition leader called for the merger of the JDF and JCF

 In 2006, FLOW decommissioned TDMA.

-As of 2007, the process to refine hydrous ethanol feedstock into anhydrous ethanol (0% water content) appeared to be uneconomic and the production plant was idle in Jamaica.
+In 2007, Jamaica had facilities to refine hydrous ethanol into anhydrous ethanol.
+However, the process appeared to be uneconomic, and the production plant was idle.

-2007: JLP defeats PNP, Bruce Golding becomes Prime Minister
+2007: JLP victory; Bruce Golding becomes Prime Minister

-In 2007 the PNP was defeated by the JLP by a narrow margin of 32 seats to 28, ending 18 years of PNP rule, and Bruce Golding became the new prime minister.
+In 2007, the PNP was defeated by the JLP by a narrow margin of 32 seats to 28, and Bruce Golding became the new prime minister.

 2009: Marlon James published The Book of Night Women